jeffknupp/blog/in_progress/open_source/travisci.md

     after_success:
         coveralls

-After listing the lanugage and version, we tell Travis how to install our package.
+After listing the language and version, we tell Travis how to install our package.
 Under `install:`, make sure you have the line:

     #!yml
     - "pip install -r requirements.txt --use-mirrors"

-This `pip install`s our projects requirments (and uses PyPI mirrors if necessary).
+This `pip install`s our projects requirements (and uses PyPI mirrors if necessary).
 The other two lines in `install` are specific to [sandman](http://www.github.com/jeffknupp/sandman).
-It's using an additional service ([coveralls.io](http://coveralls.io)) to continuously monitor test case coverage, but that's not neccessary for all projects.
+It's using an additional service ([coveralls.io](http://coveralls.io)) to continuously monitor test case coverage, but that's not necessary for all projects.

 `script:` lists the command needed to run the project's tests.
 Again, [sandman](http://www.github.com/jeffknupp/sandman) is doing some extra stuff.
 All your project needs is `python setup.py test`.